WordPress Payments, Estimate and Invoicing Flow

 The Creation Hoop

-Below is a flowchart of how a freelancer or small-to-medium size business would manage a basic request for services on their WordPress site.
-Most of us would be using weForms, Gravity Forms or Ninja Forms for these estimate requests without any integration with a hosted invoicing service and even paid integration add-ons the “automation” requires manual management.
+The below flowchart shows how a small-to-medium size business would manage a basic request for services.
+With the power of WordPress, most of us would be using weForms, Gravity Forms, or Ninja Forms for these estimate requests.
+Having integrations with a hosted invoicing service will help you get process estimates and invoices.
+Without our add-ons, the “automation” requires manual management.

 Sprout Invoices wants to fully automate this process by automatically creating the estimate & client (if one doesn’t already exist).
 Then you simply need to edit the estimate and send it to your new (or returning) client to get paid with WordPress.